 What a person is able to access through a court process will depend on the circumstances of the proceeding and the applicant’s role in it.
 For this reason, it is not possible to have a policy in place that states all requests made by an applicant involved in a court process may be refused.

-A person involved in a Court process who is seeking access to documents under the RTI Act has the same rights as any other person to apply for documents, receive a decision about access and exercise review rights under the legislation.
-Such applications should be dealt with in the same way as any other application.
+A person involved in a court process who is seeking access to documents under the RTI Act has the same rights as any other person to apply for documents, receive a decision about access, and exercise review rights under the legislation.
 An agency must not refuse to process an application because it relates to documents that may be available through a court process.

-The agency may wish to contact the applicant to explain there is alternative access available through the court and to set out the different kinds of documents available through the court and RTI access processes.
-An agency must clearly advise the applicant that they can pursue their access application as well as the alternative access options.
-In some cases an applicant may choose to continue their RTI or IP application while pursuing other access options, particularly where they are unsure whether they will receive full access or if they wish to see what documents are available through the different processes.
-The agency must also explain the consequences of withdrawing their application .
+In some cases the applicant may be unaware that other options are available.
+The agency may wish to advise them and explain there is alternative access available through the court, and set out the different kinds of documents available through the court and RTI process.
+It is important that the agency advise the applicant that they can pursue their access application as well as the alternative access options, along with the consequences of withdrawing their application3.

 What if the documents are with legal representatives outside the agency?

-If, after explaining alternative options for accessing documents, an applicant chooses to withdraw their RTI or IP access application, this agreement should be confirmed in writing between the applicant and agency to both ensure the outcome is clearly understood and as a record for the file.
+- 3 If, after explaining alternative options for accessing documents, an applicant chooses to withdraw their RTI or IP access application, this agreement should be confirmed in writing between the applicant and agency to ensure the outcome is clearly understood and as a record for the file.